 - Water bottle.
 Water coolers will be available to refill bottles throughout the day.
 Bottled water will also be available for purchase in the camp office for 50 cents a bottle.

-- Lunch for full-day campers not purchasing lunch through our Lunch Program (see Lunch and Snacks)
+- Lunch for full-day campers not purchasing lunch through our Lunch Program.

 - Morning-only and full-day Traditional campers swim each morning and should arrive at camp wearing swimsuits and sunscreen.
 Not all campers go to the pool right away, so cover-ups are recommended to make the campers more comfortable.
 Be sure to send a beach towel and change of clothes.